 (19) So then, after speaking to them, the Lord Jesus was taken up into heaven and took his seat at the right hand of God.

-Acts 7:55-56 describes St. Stephen’s vison at the time of his persecution.
+Acts 7:55-56 describes Saint Stephen’s vision at the time of his execution.
 “But Stephen, full of the Holy Spirit, gazed into heaven and saw the glory of God and Jesus at God’s right hand, ‘Look!’ he said, ‘I see the heavens opened and the Son of Man standing at the right hand of God.’”
 Though the normal posture of Jesus is sitting at the right hand of God, here Jesus was standing as if he was welcoming Stephen to heaven.

 A position at the right hand of a king is symbolic of the dignity or authority shared with that supreme person.
 The Father seated Jesus at His right hand and exalted him above all others in heaven.
-“Sitting” refers completion of Jesus’ mission, besides the symbol of authority.
+“Sitting” refers to the completion of Jesus’ mission, besides a symbol of authority.

 The ancient patriarchs usually blessed their children and grandchildren with their right hand.
-For example, while blessing the two sons of Joseph, Jacob placed his right hand on Ephraim as the favored one (Genesis 48:13-14).
+For example, while blessing the two sons of Joseph, Jacob placed his right hand on Ephraim as the favoured one (Gen 48:13-14).
 The bride of the king stands at the right side of the king (Psalm 45:9).
 Since most people use the right hand, it stands for strength.
 The right-side seat is for the second in rank of the king.
-When Bathsheba, the mother of Solomon, came to his court, he bowed before her, and then ordered to bring a second throne for her and placed at the right side of his throne to show her authority and honor in his kingdom (1 Kings 2:19).
+When Bathsheba, the mother of Solomon, came to his court, he bowed before her and then ordered to bring a second throne for her and placed at the right side of his throne to show her authority and honour in his kingdom (1 Kgs 2:19).

-As Christians, our goal is to reach at the right-hand side of Jesus.
+As Christians, our goal is to reach the right-hand side of Jesus.
 According to Matthew 25:31-46, the angels will separate the faithful from others at the last judgement.
-How we practice our faith would determine whether our position be at the right or left side of Jesus.
+How we practise our faith would determine which side of Jesus we shall end up on – right or left?
 The reward is for those who are eligible to be at the right side of Jesus, the supreme judge.